 for me at least.
 So why is Docker interfering?
 Well, it technically isn’t, but Docker

-enables a little setting called net.bridge.bridge-nf-call-iptables
+enables a little setting called net.bridge.bridge-nf-call-iptables.
+This configures bridges

 to consider iptables when handling traffic.
 This also causes issues with a request leaving